Pandas dataframe stores values as rows and columns.

 Using loc attribute

-is used to select rows based on their label(s).
-Hence, you must pass only the row and column labels to get any cell value of a pandas dataframe.
+- Pass only the row and column labels to get any cell value of a pandas dataframe.

 Get the index of the First row